|Nutritional Guidelines (per serving)|

 Vegetables such as onion can exude liquid, which will make the veggie burger soggy.
 Before adding the diced onion to the mixture, squeeze it in a paper towel or dish towel to release the juice.
 If pan-frying, be sure not to overcrowd the skillet or else the burgers will steam and not produce a nice crust.

-Additional Veggie Burger Recipes
+Additional Veggie Burgers

 There are a few ways to make a veggie burger using beans, tofu, potatoes, lentil, carrots, and textured vegetable protein.
-Tofu veggie burgers are quick and easy to make and have a bit of soy sauce for interesting flavor.
+Tofu veggie burgers are quick and easy to make and have a bit of soy sauce for an interesting flavor.
 Made with black beans, carrot, potatoes, corn, and onions, potato veggie burgers are healthy and delicious.
 Mushroom and bean veggie burgers are full of umami and easy to put together, plus they are gluten-free.